Sridhar Lagadapati

-Sridhar Lagadapati (born 14 June 1968) is the founder and head of Sirisuns Entertainment (Earlier Larsco Entertainment), a company based in Hyderabad (Telangana, India).
-Sirisuns produces Telugu films (under the banner of Ramalakshmi Cine Creations) and content for Television.
+Sridhar Lagadapati (born 14 June 1968) is an Indian producer who works in Telugu films.
+He is the founder and head of Sirisuns Entertainment (Earlier Larsco Entertainment), a company based in Hyderabad (Telangana, India).
+Sirisuns produces films (under the banner of Ramalakshmi Cine Creations) and content for Television.
 Sridhar’s wife, Sirisha Lagadapati is the co-founder and partner alongside Sridhar in all aspects of Sirisuns.